erik-vojtas/Java---basics/README.md

 double	    8 bytes	    Stores fractional numbers.
 Sufficient for storing 15 decimal digits boolean	    1 bit	    Stores true or false values char	    2 bytes	    Stores a single character/letter or ASCII values

+Scope of Variables
+Local	                                          Instance	                                                  Class/Static

+Declared in methods, constructors, or blocks
+                                                Declared in a class, but outside a method/block
+                                                                                                            Same as instance, but with static keyword

+Created when block is entered, destroyed upon block exit
+                                              Created when an object is created (new).
+When space is allocated for a block on the heap, a slot for each instance var is created.
+                                                                                                            Created when program starts, destroyed when program ends.

+No access modifiers.
+                                              Access modifiers OK.
+Visible to all methods & constructors in class.
+                                                                                                            Access modifiers OK.
+Visible to all methods & constructors in class.

+No default values.
+Have default values.
+Have default values.